dortania/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.md

   03060A00 00040000 87010000
   ```

-* and `00001659` which has following BusID information:
+* and `00001659` which has the following BusID information:

   ```
   [0] busId: 0x00, pipe: 8, type: 0x00000002, flags: 0x00000098 - ConnectorLVDS